pwndside/pwndside.github.io/content/posts/bastard-htb.md

 draft: false
 hidemeta: false
 comments: false
+summary: "Windows machine with a webpage powered by Drupal which was our first entry point thanks to CVE-2018-7600 which gives use RCE.
+For privesc I exploited the MS10-059 which is a unpatched kernel vulnerability."
 description: "Windows machine with a webpage powered by Drupal which was our first entry point thanks to CVE-2018-7600 which gives use RCE.
 For privesc I exploited the MS10-059 which is a unpatched kernel vulnerability."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs